wzslr321/flutter_guide/README.md

 ```
 <br/>

-Now in our widget tree we can acces this variable and its methods. <br/>
+Now in our widget tree we can access this variable and its methods. <br/>

 ```dart
 Container(